 What States Allow Common Law Marriage?

-Only Nine States Still Allow New Common Law Marriages
+Only Seven States Still Allow New Common Law Marriages

-To be exact, as of 2020, only eight states still allow common law marriages to be formed in them.
-An additional five states allow common law marriages, but only if those marriages were formed before a specific date (meaning new common law marriages are allowed).
+To be exact, as of 2026, only seven states still allow common law marriages to be formed in them.
+An additional six states allow common law marriages, but only if those marriages were formed before a specific date (meaning new common law marriages are allowed).

 However, all 50 states must recognize common law marriage validly created in other states that allow them.
 So if you formed a common law marriage in a state listed below and then move to another state, your new state will be forced to recognize your marriage as valid.